Donate to support this research

 Overview and Summary

 As a national non-profit, the Educator’s School Safety Network (ESSN) has gathered data on violent threats and incidents using the same methodology and analysis since 2016.
 After a multiple year hiatus during the Covid-19 pandemic when schools in the United States were not consistently in session, research in this area resumed in the 2022-2023 school year.
-This year’s 2023-2024 data, establishes two years of post-pandemic research.
-ESSN’s five school years of data and two years of post-pandemic research provides a unique opportunity to compare violent threats and incidents in schools both longitudinally over time, as well as before and after the pandemic itself.
+This year’s 2024-2025 data, establishes three years of post-pandemic research.
+ESSN’s five school years of data and three years of post-pandemic research provides a unique opportunity to compare violent threats and incidents in schools both longitudinally over time, as well as before and after the pandemic itself.

-The alarming trends noted in this report highlight the critical need to move beyond speculation and anecdotes about school safety to a data-based analysis of the threats and incidents of violence that have occurred in K-12 United States schools in the 2023-2024 school year as well as in the recent past.
+The alarming trends noted in this report highlight the critical need to move beyond speculation and anecdotes about school safety to a data-based analysis of the threats and incidents of violence that have occurred in K-12 United States schools in the 2024-2025 school year as well as in the recent past.

 While there are several critical findings for the past school year as well as longitudinally, perhaps the most troubling is the clear indication that although threats of violence in schools fluctuate from year to year, the number of actual violent incidents that occur continues to be on the rise.